tianyimasf/pages/_articles/real_disaster_tweets.md

 ![transformer attention score](../images/transformer_attention_score.webp)

-The encoder takes the input sentence embedding as all three, Q, K, and V. The intuition is that this allows each words in the sentence pay attention to each other words in the same sentence, and thus learn their meaning relative to each other within the sentence.
-Essentially, it calculate an attention score for the input, which gets incorporated in the decoder to calculate a loss function.
+The encoder takes the input sentence embedding as all three, Q, K, and V. The intuition is that this allows each words in the sentence pay attention to each other words in the same sentence, and thus learn their meaning relative to each other within the sentence(the context).
+In the end, it calculate an attention score for the input, which gets incorporated in the decoder to calculate a loss function.
 This self attention block is stacked 6 times.

 ![transformer self attention architecture](../images/transformer_self_attention_architecture.webp)